gottacatchenall/ms_map_territory_sdm/manuscript.md

 information to fully describe it.

-Is "probability" is a
-fixed property of nature rather than an abstraction used describe what we can say about a system given a set of information.
+Is "probability" is a fixed property of nature rather than an abstraction used describe what we can say about a system given a set of information? me, personally, i don't know.

 # An illustration